Home » Casing » Casing Design Calculations From A To Z

 Casing Design Calculations Safety Factors

-Exact values of loading are difficult to predict throughout the life of the well.
+Exact loading values are difficult to predict throughout the life of the well.
 For example, if mud of 75 pcf is on the outside of the casing during the running of the casing, this value cannot be expected to remain constant for the entire life of the well.
-The mud will become deteriorated with time and will reduce this value to perhaps a saltwater value of 64 PCF.
+The mud will deteriorate with time, reducing this value to perhaps a saltwater value of 64 PCF.
 Due to these changes, we have to consider the safety factors.

 Casing String Types Used In Drilling Wells

-In Casing Types, you will find the several types of casing strings and related topics such as ( Casing Running and Cementing Preparation, Casing running – installation patterns, Casing Running Procedures)
+In Casing Types, you will find several types of casing strings and related topics, such as ( Casing Running and Cementing Preparation, Casing running – installation patterns, and Casing Running Procedures)

 Casing Setting depths Design and Calculations

-The selection of the number of casing strings and their respective setting depths generally is based on a consideration of the pore pressure and fracture pressure gradients of the formations to be penetrated.
-In casing setting depths, you will learn how to design the casing setting depths, factors to be considered and an example for such calculations.
+The selection of the number of casing strings and their respective setting depths is generally based on considering the pore pressure and fracture pressure gradients of the formations to be penetrated.
+In casing setting depths, you will learn how to design the casing setting depths, the factors to be considered, and an example for such calculations.

 Casing Design Calculations For Sizes Selection To Match Drilling And Completion Goal

-The design of the casing sizes used in drilling onshore and offshore wells is performed from the bottom to the top, starting with the production tubing.
+The casing sizes used in drilling onshore and offshore wells are designed from the bottom to the top, starting with the production tubing.
 In casing sizes selection, you will understand

 Casing Weights, Grades And Couplings Selection